Supreme Court to decide if giant cross is religious symbol or secular memorial to war dead

 The state parks commission defends the cross as a memorial designed to mirror the cross-shaped markers on the graves of American servicemen overseas.
 In the aftermath of World War I, the group says, crosses became the cultural symbol of the fallen, as depicted in one of the most famous poems of the war: "In Flanders fields the poppies blow/ Between the crosses, row on row."

-Local governments may display symbols associated with a particular religion to honor historical events or acknowledge the role of religious faith in society, said Washington, D.C., lawyer Neal Katyal, representing the parks commission, and they don't threaten the values of religious neutrality.
+Local governments may display symbols associated with a particular religion to honor historical events or acknowledge the role of religious faith in society, said Neal Katyal, a Washington lawyer representing the parks commission, and they don't threaten the values of religious neutrality.
 But requiring them to be torn down would promote a hostility to religion that the Constitution prohibits.

 The American Legion also urges the court to abandon a test it has used for decades to determine whether government displays or expressions involving religious symbols would be seen by a reasonable person as a government endorsement of a particular religious faith.